 First, instead of unblocking virtually every site, SmartDNS works with a set selection of sites and services.
 If there’s a site you want to access that’s not on the list, you won’t be able to.

 Second, to set it up, you’ll need to change the DNS settings on your device.
-This is really easy to do, but becomes more of a hassle if you want to turn it off and on, for example if you want to access the internet without it.
+This is easy to do, but becomes a hassle if you want to turn it off and on, for example if you want to access the internet without it.
 This is why I prefer using an app.
 The plus side of this, however, is that it does make it easier to set up on a router if you want to use a streaming device like Roku, Apple TV, or Amazon Fire TV.